Alabama vacation rental tax guide

 Income taxes are reported and paid annually to the federal government and many state governments on “taxable” income, which is income after allowed expense deductions.
 You pay this tax directly to the government.

 Lodging taxes on a short-term rental are calculated as a percentage of the cost of your guest’s stay and added to the price of the bill.
-The guest pays the tax, but you’re responsible for collecting the tax and paying it to the proper tax authority.
+The guest pays the tax, but you’re responsible for collecting and paying it to the proper tax authority.

 What’s the definition of “short-term rental” in Alabama?

-For tax purposes, short-term rentals in Alabama are defined as reservations of 179 nights and shorter.
+For tax purposes, short-term rentals in Alabama are defined as reservations of less than 180 days.

 Who’s required to collect and file taxes on short-term rentals in Alabama?